 # service redis start

-Check slave instances logs.
+Check replica instances logs.
 If resynchronization with the masters was successful, you are done.

 servers = "localhost";